bbiacora/Biosync/README.md

 - Both `ViewPatientsPanel` and `RegisterPatientsPanel`, display a popup window in response a user input, and an alert sound is played when this happens.
-Both classes used to have a `playSound()` method, but to reduce duplication, I created separate `SoundPlayer` class which are then called by both classes to play the sound.
+Both classes used to have a `playSound()` method, but to reduce duplication, I created separate `SoundPlayer` class which is then called by both classes to play the sound.